Dope21/go-user-management/README.md

 # GO User Management RESTful API

 ### Developer Note
 A simple CRUD API built with Go's standard [`net/http`](https://pkg.go.dev/net/http) library.
 This is my first Go API project.
-I didn't look at any Go best practices or examples beforehand and just impliement this based on my experience building APIs in other languages.
+I didn't look at any Go best practices or examples beforehand and just implement this based on my experience building APIs in other languages.

 I built this project to get used to Go's syntax and to reflect on what I have learned throughout years of coding and try to set my own standard of doing things such as coding structure, response format, error handling, etc.